 Photograph copyright: Merrill A. Peterson

-Schinia acutilinea is a common small (FW length 11 - 15 mm) moth with a forewing pattern of light tan or gray-tan and gray separated by wide white lines and a white and gray hindwing that flies in sage steppe during the fall.
+Schinia acutilinea is a common, small (FW length 11 - 15 mm) moth that flies in sage steppe during the fall.
+It has a forewing pattern of light tan or gray-tan and gray separated by wide white lines, and a white and gray hindwing.
 The median and terminal areas are tan, light gray-brown, or gray, whiter in the cell through the reniform spot to the postmedial line.
 The basal wing near the antemedial line and the subterminal area are darker gray, brown-gray, or, least commonly, dark tan.
 The wing base is lighter white on the mid-wing, with a diffuse dark dash below the cubital vein.
 The antemedial and postmedial lines are black with broad white components adjacent to the median area.
 The antemedial line is smooth, very strongly excurved toward the outer margin with apex on the mid-wing.
 The postmedial line is smooth or slightly scalloped, convex toward the outer margin opposite the cell with the apex close to or touching the subterminal line, then oblique toward the base to the trailing margin, usually slightly concave toward the base.
 The subterminal line is white, irregular on the medial side and smoother toward the outer margin, drawn toward the base opposite the cell and above the trailing margin.
 The fringe is pale gray to white, often weakly checkered with light gray.
 The orbicular spot is a small gray spot or absent.
 The reniform spot is weakly figure-eight-shaped, pale gray.
 Other lines and spots are absent.
-The hindwing is white with dark gray bar-like discal spot that is sligthly wider posteriorly.
+The hindwing is white with dark gray bar-like discal spot that is slightly wider posteriorly.
 The lateral margin is gray with a complete submarginal line and a lateral marginal band resulting in a pale area near the posterior margin.
 The head and thorax are light gray-tan.
 The male antenna is filiform.